 Hippotherapy is safe when provided by a trained therapist, with the help of a specially trained team.
 The use of equine movement at Speech Language Pathology in Motion is done with carefully selected horses, and well trained horse handlers and side walkers.
 Our therapists have extensive experience working with horses and training in the use of hippotherapy and equine assisted speech therapy.
 A research study conducted by Rebecca Cook, OTR, HPCS found that "The hippotherapy injury rate (1/14,386) is significantly lower compared with recreational riders (1/100)."

-At Speech Language Pathology in Motion we begin treating children using hippotherapy as young as 18 months of age, when appropriate.
+At Speech Language Pathology in Motion, we begin utilizing hippotherapy within treatment sessions for children as young as 18 months of age, when deemed appropriate by the treating therapist and primary care physician.

 "Traditional" speech language therapy relies on auditory and visual systems to provide information about sound production.
 PROMPT therapy adds another dimension to the process of learning to talk, by providing information to the tactile system.
 Adding this dimension helps children and adults to better understand timing and placement for speech production by providing them with physical cues in addition to visual and auditory cues.
 Sensory feedback from movements is stored and as the child is provided multiple opportunities for practice muscle memory builds and movement patterns for speech improve.

-For many patients we are able to incorporate both hippotherapy and PROMPT into the same session.
-The exception to this is when the patient is too tall for the therapist to reach while on the horse.
-Most of our pediatric patients receive hippotherapy on small horses and PROMPTing on the horse is not difficult.
-Hippotherapy and PROMPT go together nicely.
-Both PROMPT and Hippotherapy embody motor learning theory and both take the whole body into consideration when addressing speech and language goals.
-The two techniques complement each other well and when combined are highly effective in the remediation speech and language difficulties and improving motor planning abilities.
+Yes!
+For many patients we are able to incorporate a variety of treatment tools or approaches at the same time.
+Many of the approaches and tools utilized at Speech Language Pathology in Motion complement each other well and easily are integrated into sessions.
+For example, hippotherapy and PROMPT go together nicely because they both embody motor learning theory and both take the whole body into consideration when addressing speech and language goals.
+The same can be said for DIRFloortime and hippotherapy as these techniques also complement each other well and when combined are highly effective in the remediation speech and language difficulties and improving motor planning abilities.

 Motor Speech Disorders are impairments in one or more of the motor processes that are required for speech.
 Children with motor speech disorders may exhibit motor deficits in one or more of the following areas: